filakhtov/gentoo-use-docs/dev-vcs/git.md

 This flag can be safely disabled.

+### perforce
+Use the Python integration to provide an ability to import from and submit to Perforce repositories via the `git p4` command.
+When disabled, pass the `NO_PYTHON=YesPlease` variable to the `make` command.

+The flag can be safely disabled.

 ### perl
 Perl integration is used by default to provide additional features, like preparing a partial commit using `git add -i` and `git add -p`, interacting with svn repositories with `git svn`, etc. When disabled, pass the `NO_PERL=YesPlease` variable to the `make` command.